adogio/ReDog/README.md

 :flags: Aaaaaanother MVVM framework for web

+In development, using dogDOM for virtual DOM engine, see github.com/adogio/dogDOM

 This repo besed on WTFPL
 Do What the Fuck You Want to Public License